pukkinming/Kaggle/dog_breed_identification/README.md

 The idea is to extract features from pretrained ConvNets including inception and resnet to speed up.
 Please run the python notebook in sequence to know more.

-In case you cannot load the python notebook, I uploaded pdf versions of the notebook.

 To run the code, please have the following prerequisites:
 - mxnet 1.0.0
 - panads 0.21.0